Learning to Reason without External Rewards: Introduction

 Reinforcement learning has become essential for enhancing large language model capabilities.
 Early work focused on Reinforcement Learning from Human Feedback (RLHF), which aligns model outputs with human values through reward models trained on preference data~\citep{ouyang2022training}.
 Recent advances in Reinforcement Learning with Verifiable Rewards (RLVR) replace learned reward models with automatically verifiable signals, such as exact answer matching in mathematical problem-solving, demonstrating improved reasoning capabilities in models like DeepSeek-R1 \citep{guo2025deepseek,lambert2024t}.

 Despite these successes, both RLHF and RLVR face fundamental limitations that constrain their broader applicability.
 RLHF requires extensive human annotation, making it expensive and potentially biased~\citep{gao2023scaling}.
 RLVR, while avoiding learned reward models, demands domain-specific verifiers and gold-standard solutions.
 In mathematics, this requires expert annotation of solutions; in code generation, it necessitates comprehensive test suites and execution environments~\citep{liu2023your,code-r1,team2025kimi,xiaomi2025mimo}.
 These requirements limit RLVR to carefully curated domains and complicate deployment in open-ended scenarios.
 Moreover, outcome-oriented verifiable rewards limit transferability to other domains.
-These challenges motivate exploration of more general and scalable reward paradigms, leading to a critical research question:
+These challenges motivate exploration of more general and scalable reward paradigms, leading to a critical research question: \emph{Can LLMs enhance their reasoning abilities by relying solely on intrinsic, self-generated signals, without recourse to external verifiers or domain-specific ground truth?}

 In this paper, we introduce and explore such a paradigm: \emph{Reinforcement Learning from Internal Feedback (RLIF)}, where models optimize intrinsic feedback to improve performance without external rewards or supervision.
 The motivation for RLIF extends to future scenarios where models develop superhuman capabilities that become difficult for humans to evaluate directly \citep{burns2023weak}, requiring self-improvement through intrinsic mechanisms \citep{oudeyer2007intrinsic}.